About open data

 Technical excellence - five stars - is achieved when data is linked to other resources on the web through semantic mechanisms, which offer full interoperability between different systems, and allow a much more efficient reuse later.

-By default, the data distributions of the Open Data BCN Service will be subject to a license CC-BY 4.0, which means that a re-use of the information (copy, adapt, process, etc.) can be carried out and distributed with the condition of citing the origin of the data.
+By default, the resources published in the Open Data BCN portal will be subject to a license CC-BY 4.0, which means that a re-use of the information (copy, adapt, process, etc.) can be carried out and distributed with the condition of citing the origin of the data.

 The themess and subthemes available are as follows: